The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 How do you choose the carry-on travel pack that’s right for you?

-Before you go shopping, think about and write down your requirements.
+Before you go shopping for a travel pack, think about and write down your requirements.
 They may not be as obvious initially, but the more you look at the options, the more precise they’ll become.
-To help you get started, here is the list of criteria we’ve developed over the past eight years of carry-on-only travel:
+To help you get started, here is the list of criteria we’ve developed over the past decade of carry-on-only travel.

 Close to maximum carry-on limit

-Initially, we weren’t sure how much we’d need, but the more we looked at different sizes, we realised that less than 40 litres would be a bit of a squeeze for me and less than 45 litres a squeeze for Paul – even as a practising minimalist.
+Initially, we weren’t sure how much we’d need, but the more we looked at different sizes, we realised that less than 40 litres would be a bit of a squeeze for me and less than 45 litres a squeeze for Paul – even as practising minimalists.

-Apart from the volume, check the actual dimensions of any pack.
-A tall and narrow travel pack (similar to a hiking rucksack) might be 40 litres, but if the dimensions are (way) off, you may still be forced to check it in.
+Apart from the volume, check the actual dimensions of the pack.
+A tall and narrow travel pack (like a hiking rucksack) might be 40 litres, but if the dimensions are (way) off, you may still be forced to check it in.

 Ultra-lightweight yet super strong

-The lighter your travel pack, the more you can carry until you reach the 7kg or 10kg carry-on weight limit.
+The lighter your travel pack (when it’s empty), the more you can carry until you reach the 7 kg or 10 kg carry-on weight limit.

-On the other hand, it must be super strong to withstand the daily (ab)use on your travels.
+While lightweight is important, your travel pack must also be super strong to withstand the daily (ab)use of travel.
 The last thing you want is for your travel pack to burst open at a busy intersection in Hanoi or when you’re jumping on a chicken bus in Guatemala.
-Look for light-weight rip-stop material (the material will stop a small puncture and turn into a giant tear, hence the name), and especially check the zippers (ideally YKK) and seams (best if they are multi-stitched) – notorious weak points on any backpack.
+Look for lightweight rip-stop material (the material will prevent a small puncture from turning into a giant tear, hence the name), and especially check the zippers (ideally YKK) and seams (best if they are multi-stitched) – notorious weak points on any backpack (even daypacks).

 Female with red backpack

-To distribute weight evenly, a carry-on travel pack should have a sturdy yet comfortable hip belt
+To distribute weight evenly, a carry-on travel pack must have an adjustable harness and a sturdy yet comfortable hip belt

 Stretchy side pockets that fit a water bottle

-Staying hydrated is essential when travelling.
-The Klean Kanteen 27 oz Wide Water Bottle is our recommended reusable water bottle.
+Staying hydrated is essential when travelling – our go-to reusable water bottle is the Klean Kanteen 27 oz Wide Water Bottle.
 Whatever water bottle you travel with needs to go somewhere.
-You don’t want to (have to) carry it in your hand all the time.
+You don’t want to (have to) carry it in your hand all the time (or have it dangle from a carabiner on your pack).
 Trust me.
 That’s what side pockets are for.

 Ensure the side pocket is broad and deep enough to fit your water bottle.
 If your water bottle fits, but the pocket is a bit shallow (making it easy for the bottle to fall out), look for ways to secure it to your pack (for example, by looping a compression strap through or around its cap).